Node.js Async Iterators: for await...of, Streams, and Backpressure

 console.log(iter.next()); // { value: 30, done: false }

-Sync iterators work perfectly when the data is available immediately.
+That synchronous shape works when the data is already available.
 Array elements are in memory.
 Map entries are in memory.
-But what about data that arrives over time?
-A database cursor returning rows one by one across a network.
-An HTTP response streaming chunks.
-A file being read off disk.
-The value isn't available when you call next() -- it'll be available later, after some I/O completes.
-The sync iteration protocol can't handle that. next() returns { value, done } synchronously.
-There's no place for a delay.
+As soon as the loop asks, the iterator can answer.
+Async sources have the same conceptual shape, but not the same timing.
+A database cursor returns rows one by one across a network.
+An HTTP response streams chunks.
+A file read waits on the filesystem.
+The value is not available when the consumer calls next(); it becomes available later, after some I/O completes.
+The sync protocol has nowhere to put that delay because next() must return { value, done } immediately.

 The Async Iteration Protocol

-The async version mirrors the sync protocol almost exactly, with one fundamental change.
+The async protocol keeps the same result shape and moves only the timing edge.
 Symbol.asyncIterator replaces Symbol.iterator.
-And instead of next() returning { value, done } directly, it returns a promise that resolves to { value, done }.
+Instead of returning { value, done } directly, next() returns a promise that resolves to { value, done }.

 const asyncIterable = {